Joseph Campbell: Background

-The Great Depression
+Great Depression

 With the arrival of the Great Depression, Campbell spent the next five years (1929–1934) living in a rented shack in Woodstock, New York.
 There, he contemplated the next course of his life while engaged in intensive and rigorous independent study.
 He later said that he "would divide the day into four three-hour periods, of which I would be reading in three of the three-hour periods, and free one of them ...
 I would get nine hours of sheer reading done a day.
 And this went on for five years straight."

 Campbell traveled to California for a year (1931–1932), continuing his independent studies and becoming a close friend of the budding writer John Steinbeck and his wife Carol.
 Campbell had met Carol's sister, Idell, on a Honolulu cruise and she introduced him to the Steinbecks.
 Campbell had an affair with Carol.
 On the Monterey Peninsula, Campbell, like John Steinbeck, fell under the spell of the marine biologist Ed Ricketts (the model for "Doc" in Steinbeck's novel Cannery Row as well as central characters in several other novels).
 Campbell lived for a while next door to Ricketts, participated in professional and social activities at his neighbor's, and accompanied him, along with Xenia and Sasha Kashevaroff, on a 1932 journey to Juneau, Alaska on the Grampus.
 Campbell began writing a novel centered on Ricketts as a hero but, unlike Steinbeck, did not complete his book.